eseidel/space_traders/README.md

   jump gate clusters.

 Tech Debt:
-* Build a docker container and run the app in the cloud.
-With a docker volume so the state persists.
 * Fix all uses of DateTime.now() to be DateTime.timestamp() and test.

 Efficiency:
+* Cache system-to-system routes via jumpgates.
 * Start to build a system database similar to the pricing database.
 * Persist some of WaypointCache to disk.
 * Make dart run .\bin\percentage_mapped.dart -v make zero requests.
 * Write a better rate-limiting model.
 * Make the script robust to network failures.
-* Write generalized route planner to calculate route times and costs.
+* Teach route planner how to warp.

 Automation:
 * Have a config language to explain what mounts a ship should have.